Are Smart Cameras Important Products Under the CRA?

 - Don't sell products you have reason to believe are non-compliant

-Penalties for distributors: Up to EUR 5 million or 1% of global annual turnover (Article 64).
+Penalties for distributors: Up to EUR 10 million or 2% of global annual turnover (Article 64(3); Article 20 distributor obligations fall within the Articles 18–23 range).

 The Rebranding Trap